segni-tafesse/ethio_agri_smart/lib/data/Okra.md

 # Herbs
-Allow me to enlighten you about some common herbs that can affect our dear okra plants:
+Here are  some common herbs that can affect our dear okra plants:

 1. Basil: Basil can be a wonderful companion to okra.
 It is believed to enhance the growth and flavor of okra when planted nearby.
 Additionally, the aromatic oils in basil can help repel certain pests, providing a natural form of pest control.